MIC-DKFZ/RTTB/ReadMe.txt

       REMARK: If you have built DCMTK as out source build you have to also set the CMake parameter DCMTK_SOURCE_DIR to the root directory of the DCMTK source.

-F.2.3 If you select BUILD_ITKBinding or BUILD_IO_ITK, set ITK_DIR to the binary directory of ITK
+F.2.3 If you select BUILD_ITKBinding, BUILD_IO_Mask or BUILD_IO_ITK, set ITK_DIR to the binary directory of ITK

 F.2.3 If you select BUILD_MatchPointBinding, set MatchPoint_DIR to the binary directory of MatchPoint